Roberts picks up first feature victory

-Caden Roberts picked up his first feature victory of the season on Friday night at Dacotah Speedway.
+Caden Roberts picked up his first feature victory of the season on Aug.
+11 at Dacotah Speedway.

 The Dickinson driver started up front and crossed the line first, ahead of Marlyn Seidler and Spencer Wilson to win the 25-lap IMCA Modifieds feature.